Canley Heights: Transport

 The nearest railway station is located in the nearby suburb of Canley Vale, down the hill to the east.
 Cumberland Highway passes through Canley Heights.

 Transit Systems NSW operate the 817 bus route (Cabramatta railway station to Canley Heights to Fairfield railway station), the 819 bus route (Canley Heights to Liverpool railway station), and the 9032 bus route (Canley Heights to Parramatta railway station), which serve the suburb.

 Demographics

 According to the 2021 Population census, there were 12,320 residents in Canley Heights.
 37.1% of people were born in Australia.
-The most common countries of birth were Vietnam 30.9%, Cambodia 6.9%, Iraq 4.2%, New Zealand 1.2% and China 1.6%.
+The next most common countries of birth were Vietnam 30.9%, Cambodia 6.9%, Iraq 4.2%, New Zealand 1.2% and China 1.6%.

 17.9% of people only spoke English at home.
 Other languages spoken at home included Vietnamese 42.1%, Cantonese 5.5%, Khmer 5.4%, Arabic 3.4%, and Assyrian Neo-Aramaic 2.7%.

 The most common responses for religion in Canley Heights were Buddhism 37.1%, Catholic 18.8%, and No Religion 18.8%.